alonzolopez/alonzolopez.github.io/_pages/about.md

 M.S. in Aerospace Engineering from UCLA.

-I work at [The Aerospace Corporation](https://aerospace.org/) as an Innovator in Residence applying robotics to space applications.
+I work at [The Aerospace Corporation](https://aerospace.org/) as a Senior Member of Technical Staff focused on applying robotics to space applications.

 Things that are important to me:
 - Family
 - Health
 - Learning
+- Music
 - Engineering, especially Robotics
-- Music